General Guide

 Zush AI rename results showing files with descriptive before and after names and green checkmarks

-Zush AI file renamer for Mac and Windows is the pick for users who work with a mix of file types and want one desktop workflow instead of separate rename tools for images, documents, and videos.
-It supports 91 formats: 42 image formats (including HEIC, AVIF, PSD, SVG, and RAW), 33 document formats (PDF, Office, OpenDocument, text, data, email, and subtitle files), and 16 video formats (including MP4, MOV, M4V, MPEG, 3GP, TS, MTS, M2TS, DV, and VOB).
-That breadth matters because real workflows mix phone photos, camera RAW files, scanned PDFs, office documents, subtitles, and screen recordings in the same folders, and most tools in this post fail on at least one of those categories.
+Zush file renamer for Mac and Windows is the pick for users who work with a mix of file types and want one desktop workflow instead of separate rename tools for images, design files, documents, videos, and audio.
+It supports 100+ formats: 41 image formats (including HEIC, AVIF, SVG, and RAW), 4 design formats (Sketch, Figma .fig, Adobe Illustrator .ai, and PSD), 37 document and PDF-related formats (PDF, Office, iWork, OpenDocument, text, data, email, and subtitle files), 16 video formats (including MP4, MOV, M4V, MPEG, 3GP, TS, MTS, M2TS, DV, and VOB), and 7 audio formats (including MP3, M4A, WAV, FLAC, OGG, WebM, and MPGA).
+That breadth matters because real workflows mix phone photos, camera RAW files, design assets, scanned PDFs, office documents, subtitles, screen recordings, and audio files in the same folders, and most tools in this post fail on at least one of those categories.

 What makes Zush stand out next to the rest of this list:

-• Fast analysis — most files are renamed in seconds, with batch review for up to 50 files at a time.
+• Fast analysis — most files are renamed in seconds, with batch review before applying changes.

 • Accurate, descriptive names — uses content-aware multimodal AI (vision + document text), not just metadata or filename patterns, so names like Q1 Planning Notes.docx instead of meeting_notes_v7_final.docx.